 Do you remember the AT&T slogan, “Reach Out and Touch Someone?”
 Text messages lack that warmth and timbre of a voice.
 They are easily misunderstood.
 And you are not an emoji.

-At this writing, Andrew Cuomo, governor of New York, has had a daughter in self quarantine.
+In the early days of the pandemic, Andrew Cuomo, governor of New York, had a daughter in self quarantine.
 “To tell you the truth, I had some of the best conversations with her that I’ve ever had,” Mr. Cuomo told reporters.
 “We talked about things in depth that we didn’t have time to talk about in the past or we didn’t have the courage or strength to talk about in the past–feelings I had, about mistakes I had made along the way that I wanted to express my regret and talk through with her.”

 Your relationships with other family members or your birth children may make this seem impossible.
 But these are new times.
 You could make a call.